Hundreds of skeletons from a medieval graveyard have been discovered beneath Cambridge University in England.

 Historical sources indicate that the townspeople of Cambridge founded the hospital to care for "poor scholars or other wretched persons," while pregnant women, lepers, the wounded, cripples and the mentally ill were explicitly excluded, Cessford wrote.
 Those rules are reflected in the study's findings.

-The relatively few young women, and the absence of infants, buried in the cemetery indeed suggests the hospital didn't care for pregnant women.
+The relatively few young women, and the absence of infants, buried in the cemetery indeed suggest the hospital didn't care for pregnant women.
 Few of the skeletons bear traces of serious ailments or injuries that would have required medical attention, the researchers said.
 And there are no mass burials that seem to be associated with the Black Death, which peaked in Europe from 1348 to 1350, and killed at least 75 million people.

 "This could reflect that the main role of the hospital was the spiritual and physical care of the poor and infirm rather than medical treatment of the sick and injured," Cessford wrote.
 "A few individuals, particularly those suffering from multiple conditions or with a healing wound, would have benefited from medical treatment, but these represent an extremely small minority of the burials and there is no direct evidence for treatment."